Income or accumulation: which option is right for you?

 Funds are constantly processing streams of income on behalf of their investors.

-In an accumulation share class, the income is simply re-invested by the fund in more shares and/or bonds, to ensure it tracks the index as closely as possible.
+In an accumulation share class, the income is simply reinvested by the fund in more shares and/or bonds, to ensure it tracks the index as closely as possible.

+Vanguard General Account holders can check what information is needed to include on a UK tax return on the General Account tax information page.
 This page also includes information on the UK reporting fund status and how it applies to Vanguard Irish funds.

-The inner workings of different share classes may be complex, but the question for investors is simple.
-Are you looking for a regular income?
-Or do you wish to grow your capital?
+The inner workings of different share classes may be complex, but the question for investors is simple: are you looking for a regular income or do you wish to grow your capital?
 The choice is yours.

 1 Bonds are a type of loan issued by governments or companies, which typically pay a fixed amount of interest and return the capital at the end of the term.